P-p-H-d/mlib/README.md

 The object is not initialized.
 In case of allocation error, it returns NULL.
 The default function is the malloc function.
-It can be overriden before including the header m-core.h
+It can be overridden before including the header m-core.h

 ##### void M\_MEMORY\_DEL (type *ptr)